 Engage New Manufacturing Processes Early in the Product Life Cycle

 Ordinarily, complicated features and tight tolerances could make for a very expensive part, or one that doesn’t quite do what you want it to do.
-But PECM can accommodate designs that may be too costly or slow with other methods – or that may not be even possible with another machining process.
+However, PECM can accommodate designs that may be too costly or slow with other methods – or that may not be even possible with another machining process.
 Using PECM, Voxel can easily create delicate geometries, thin walls, and compound curvature.
 PECM also machines and finishes in the same step, which takes less time, less money, and introduces less opportunity for error.
-Another specialty of PECM is tough-to-machine alloys.
+Another specialty of PECM is for tough-to-machine alloys.
 The hardness of the materials has no impact on how quickly or easily the part can be shaped using PECM.

 What efficient, innovative designs are not even crossing an engineer’s mind, because he or she doesn’t know that tiny details are possible and repeatable and within budget?
-Voxel Innovations is working to make sure that design and manufacturing professionals can create their ideal part with fewer compromises.
+Voxel Innovations is working to ensure that design and manufacturing professionals can create their ideal part with fewer compromises.
 We’re educating engineering teams on the possibilities enabled by PECM to spark creativity and streamline the design-for-manufacturing process.
 Not only does Voxel have design-for-manufacturing experience related to PECM, but we’re also familiar with competing processes and understand which designs are well-suited to our process, and which aren’t.

 Ultimately, PECM is one of many manufacturing tools but one that is unknown to most design or manufacturing engineers.
 Voxel can assist your design-for-manufacturing team to help you figure out how to make new, innovative designs happen – or how to decrease costs for an existing component.